 Where you spend

-Introduction of secure software development practices requires additional skills and efforts (usually 20-80% added effort), which obviously makes such projects more costly than those focused ‘common’ software development.
+Introduction of secure software development practices requires additional skills and efforts (usually 20-80% added effort), which makes such projects more costly than those focused on ‘common’ software development.

-To calculate the costs of secure development, different cost estimation models can be used.
-For example, the COCOMO-II model that estimates costs of incorporated security features:
+To calculate the costs of secure development, ScienceSoft uses different cost estimation models.
+For example, the COCOMO-II model can estimate costs of incorporated security features:

 ΔE (the additional effort required to develop secure software) = E (with security) - E (without security), where E is the level of effort in person/month (PM).

 The cost of security depends on:

 - Additional skills and roles to be included in the project team.

 - The change in source code size from adding security protection.